demichelislab/NEMOcode/README.md

 ### Tumor content estimation

 The next step is tumor content estimation.
-In this case, only the tumor informative regions are used (`mCRPC_PBMC"`, as they have CRPC specific signal against the white blood cell background).
+In this case, only the tumor informative regions are used (`mCRPC_PBMC`, as they have CRPC specific signal against the white blood cell background).

 ``` r